 - A. All signs, canopies and awnings in the C-1(H) zone shall be referred to the Village Historic Commission for review and approval.
 All signs requiring variance relief shall be submitted to the Village Planning Board with the advice of the Historic Commission. - B. Projecting (perpendicular) signs are permitted upon approval of the Planning Board with the advice of the Historic Commission.
 Projecting signs may be acceptable based on street sight lines, obstructions at the building façade such as trees or poles or where the storefront panel, lintel and upper façade do not permit a flat wall sign.
-Any projecting sign shall not extend beyond ten (10) feet from the building façade and is limited in size to 16 square feet. - C. Each building shall be permitted one exterior sign.
+Any projecting sign shall not extend beyond six (6) feet from the building façade and is limited in size to 16 square feet.
+Projecting signs not be less than 8 feet above the sidewalk shall be a minimum of 8 feet to the underside of such signs. - C. Each building shall be permitted one exterior sign.
 Both wall and projecting signs on any building are not permitted.
-Both projecting signs and awnings/canopies are not permitted. - D. Wall sign areas shall be limited to 10% of the total area of the facade of the building measured as the shortest perpendicular measurement from the top of the second floor to the bottom of the first floor but in no case shall exceed 30 square feet.
+Both projecting signs and awnings/canopies are not permitted. - D. Wall sign areas shall be limited to 10% of the total area of the facade of the building measured as the shortest perpendicular measurement from the top of the second floor to the bottom of the first floor but in no case shall exceed 30 square feet. - E. Where a building contains multiple uses, the wall sign area for all uses shall not exceed 10% of the total area of the facade of the building or 50 square feet, whichever is less. - F. All signs shall be attached to the building facade. - G. No freestanding, pedestal or roof signs shall be permitted. - H. Temporary window signs shall not exceed 20% of the total area of all windows on the facade of the building.

-- E. Where a building contains multiple uses, the wall sign area for all uses shall not exceed 10% of the total area of the facade of the building or 50 square feet, whichever is less. - F. All signs shall be attached to the building facade. - G. No freestanding, pedestal or roof signs shall be permitted. - H. Temporary window signs shall not exceed 20% of the total area of all windows on the facade of the building. - Awnings and canopies are permitted and may have the name of the business and street address on the awning or canopy.
+I. Awnings and canopies are permitted and may have the name of the business and street address on the awning or canopy.
 Such devices may not extend out from the building further than four (4) feet.